-Baiting should be undertaken sparingly.
+Baiting should be undertaken sparingly and never for primates.
 Live baiting is cruel and unacceptable.

-Avoid disturbing bat roosts particularly at hibernation sites or when bats have young and never handle bats without the required licences and vaccinations.
+Avoid disturbing bat roosts particularly at hibernation sites or when bats have young.
+Never handle bats without the required licences and vaccinations.

 Reporting sightings benefits science.
 Consider submitting data - preferably photographic evidence - to a local wildlife management agency or a citizen science database especially when records are interesting.
 But think carefully about how much information should be shared publicly if species are at risk from being poached for example.